 -

 The transportation system in Japan is reliable and well-organized.
 Trains and subways run frequently, with stations clearly signposted in English.
-Many major stations have elevators and family restrooms.
+Most major stations have elevators and family restrooms.
 And the Shinkansen offers spacious seating and a smooth ride for longer-distance transport.

 Language is rarely a major obstacle.
 While not everyone speaks fluent English, basic signage, ticket machines, and tourist facilities often provide English support.
 Also, Japanese culture tends to have a welcoming attitude toward children.
 It's common for locals to show kindness to young travelers or simply be patient in public spaces.